Holiday Gift Recipes for Popcorn Balls and More

-Holiday gift recipes came from my sister’s heart.
+My sister learned how to make holiday gift recipes when she was young; they came from her heart.
 Today would have been Ardice’s birthday.
 Although we lost her over a year ago, her memories will forever stay with us.
 She was born in 1930 and was only eleven months older than Sister Shirley.
 They were very close and so were their children.
 Ardice’s children were Jack, David, Keith and Gloria Joyce.

 (Ardice's three son's with sister shirley's son upper right pictured below)

 Like the rest of the family, Ardice was born with the cooking basics.
-She could cook anything from simple recipes on budget cooking to the most elaborate meal.
+Ardice learned how to cook holiday gift recipes from simple ones on a budget to the most elaborate meal.
 As in most of our kitchens, much was cooked in the old cast iron skillets.
 As you may have read on my website, she is the one who helped me get started cooking.
 When I was very young, she helped me make her best cake recipe and icing recipe decorated for my teacher’s birthday.
 After that I knew I could do anything.

 The last meal I had at Ardice’s home was for Thanksgiving.
-She was excited about preparing all her holiday gift recipes as a gift to all of us.
+She was excited about preparing and told everyone how to make her holiday gift recipes as a gift to all of us.
 Cooking for a crowd was never a problem for her.
 All her cooking was large quantity recipes.
 She loved cooking with spices and everything was so flavorful.
 When we arrived, she was in her kitchen cooking a turkey and preparing all her Thanksgiving recipes.
 Her delicious mashed potatoes recipe and favorite vegetable recipes came with every one of her meals.
 When all the other family came and added their dishes to her large spread, needless to say, it was fit for any king.

 I was able to spend time in the hospital with my sister before she passed.
 As very often, nothing tasted good to her so she would not eat.
 I made her some stew with beef, vegetables and quinoa dumplings, which are high in protein.
 Ardice loved this stew and told all the nurses how delicious and healthy it was.
 This was like one of my holiday gift recipes to her.